nucleic/enaml/README.rst

 * A well-documented and easy-to-follow code base, plus documentation with plenty of worked examples.
 * Language definitions for a number of popular editors.

-What it can do for you.
+What it can do for you
 ===========================

 * Build native GUI applications for a range of platforms